Hey Kids (Start Here)

 It works.
 It works too well.

 Mako crosses the last distance that separates them, her steps hurrying, her shoes splashing in the water of the dock.
 She calls his name, loud over the sound of the rain.
 He turns around and she can’t see his face, really, because his glasses are streaked with water.
-But she runs forward and when she gets to him, he opens his arms and he hugs her.
+She runs to him, and he opens his arms and hugs her hard.
 She hugs him back, her arms around his neck.
 As tight as she can.
 She can tell he’s crying.
 That he’s probably been crying this whole time.
 Maybe that’s okay.
-Maybe, this one time, it’s okay if she cries too.
-He won’t tell.
-Newt has never told any of her secrets.
+Maybe, this one time it’s okay if she cries too.

 He can’t say anything, but she feels him shake his head.